 I wrote The Decline and Fall of Air Arcadia because I was falling off a cliff.
 One day I was Captain and Training Captain on the A320.
-The next day I was a former captain, my skills and experience worth nothing, my work gone because I was sixty years old.
-I needed new work.
+The next day I was a former captain,

 Also, to be honest, I needed some reflection and cleansing.
 The world changes during a forty-year career and the worker falls behind, storing seeds of bitterness.
 It would not do to let those seeds grow and take me to my grave.
 So I wrote, exhuming and examining the seeds, remembering and discovering.